Solskjaer back in the EPL _ and back in Cardiff

 Solskjaer will have a different class of player at his disposal at United, though, and a key part of his job will be to engender some belief and positivity that appeared to have disappeared in the final weeks under Mourinho.
 United executive vice chairman Ed Woodward spoke of Solskjaer needing to “unite” the dressing room.

-Solskjaer says much of his coaching philosophy came from playing under Alex Ferguson, explaining why he likes to play attacking football.
+Solskjaer says much of his coaching philosophy came from playing under long-serving manager Alex Ferguson, explaining why he likes to play attacking football.
 That is what United fans want to see, too.

+“Of course, I have watched the Premier League, I have seen all the teams, and I have got a little bit of a view on them,” Solskjaer said Thursday on his first day back at United .
+“But it’s not about the opposition.
+It’s about us.
+It’s about Manchester United.
+It’s about our players knowing what they can do.
+We want to see them express themselves.”

+Solskjaer said everyone is the squad “starts with a clean slate” and will “all get chances” over the busy Christmas period, when United plays five games in 15 days starting Saturday.

-Beat Cardiff — and that won’t be an easy task, with Neil Warnock’s side having won four of its last five home games — and things quickly start to look up for United.
-Huddersfield Town, Bournemouth, and Newcastle are the team’s other opponents over the festive period, the first two visiting Old Trafford where there is sure to be a great atmosphere.
+Beat Cardiff — and that won’t be an easy task, as it has won four of its last five home games — and things quickly start to look up for United.
+Huddersfield, Bournemouth, and Newcastle are United’s other opponents over the festive period, with the first two visiting Old Trafford, where there is sure to be a great atmosphere.

-As there will be on Saturday, when United’s traditionally vocal away following is sure to give Solskjaer a rip-roaring reception as he emerges from the tunnel.
+To start with, United’s traditionally vocal away following is sure to give Solskjaer a rip-roaring reception as he emerges from the tunnel in Cardiff on Saturday.

-Whether Cardiff’s supporters are as kind to its former manager is debatable.
+Whether Cardiff’s supporters are as kind to their former manager is debatable.